isaacnmm/pestpolicy-hugo2XX/content/posts/soundbar-optical-vs-hdmi/index.md

 ### 4. Video Support
 On video support, HDMI will transmit both video and audio and thus you won't require an additional cable for video signal transmission.
 However, with optical cable, you'll require another cable for undertaking video signal transmission.
 Notable, an HDMI cable could be cheaper compared to the 2 optical cables.
 So, on the choice, it'll largely depend on your individual requirements.
-Note that you'll still get decent audio from�the optical cables.
+Note that you'll still get decent audio fromthe optical cables.
 However, for convenience with your
 2.1 vs 5.1 Soundbar
 , the HDMI will be the better cable - plus most current devices and systems will support it.
-HDMI offers superior quality features buts it's highly upgradable while it'll also transmit both video and audio signals - and there'll be less wire jungle.�Read Also -
+HDMI offers superior quality features buts it's highly upgradable while it'll also transmit both video and audio signals - and there'll be less wire jungle.Read Also -
 [Best Soundbars for the Money?](https://pestpolicy.com/best-soundbars-for-the-money/)
-### 5.�Soundbar Placement
+### 5.Soundbar Placement
 Also, you must think about where you'll place the soundbar - and appropriate location for both sound quality and device safety.
 Note that Soundbar help to reduce the footprint of the home theater.
 Soundbarproviude a minimalistic and sleek sound device compared to the home theater.
 So, using the HMDI cable will sustain your minimalistic efforts - carrying video and audio.
 However, the Digital Optical implies that you'll require a larger number of wires when you require to transmit video to the television.
 However, for only sound or music streaming, you'll do just okay with the Digital Optical cable.
 Thus, HDMI will save you both cabling and space.
-### 6.�Input Options
+### 6.Input Options
 Further, consider the kind of input you have on your devices.
 This consideration must be made both on the Soundbar and your media devices including TVs.
 Therefore, if the devices you're using won't allow HDMI, you'll require to acquire the appropriate video cables for transmitting images to the TVs.
 Read Also: